 Automated Telephone Banking is available 24/7

-If you are an employee of one of the companies in our Field of Membership or you Live/Work in Grafton or Coos County, NH or Caledonia or Essex County, VT, you are eligible to join NLCU.
+If you are an employee of one of the companies in our Field of Membership or you Live/Work in Grafton, Sullivan or Cheshire County, NH or Caledonia or Essex County, VT, you are eligible to join NLCU.
 Learn more about Membership Eligibility.

 Yes, by requiring all members to enter an access code (PIN), Automated Telephone Banking provides a safe environment for conducting transactions.